software-mansion/react-native-whip-whep/examples/android/WhipWhepDemo/README.md

 - From the `whip_whep` folder run commands `mix deps.get` and `mix run --no-halt` (running the commands requires Elixir installed on your device, for example using `brew install elixir`)

 To see the stream from your device, enter `http://<your IP address>:8829/index.html`.
 These instructions are available in the `ex_webrtc` repo as well.
 The server URLs are saved to environment variables.
-To use them, it is necessary to modify `gradle.properties` file and add the URLs to the bottom of the file:
+To use them, it is necessary to modify `local.properties` file and add the URLs to the bottom of the file:

 ```
 WHEP_SERVER_URL=<your WHEP server URL>
 WHIP_SERVER_URL=<your WHIP server URL>
 ```

-The file is gitignored, but as it is still tracked, in order not to see the changes to it in the working tree, run `git update-index --assume-unchanged gradle.properties`

 ## WHEP

 In order to initialize a player, an instance of a `WhepClient` has to be created using a server URL and application context.
 One can provide here some optional configuration, such as authorization token or STUN server address if necessary.

 ```kotlin
 val whepClient = remember {
   WhepClient(appContext = context, serverUrl = BuildConfig.WHEP_SERVER_URL, connectionOptions = ConnectionOptions(authToken = "example"))